We may earn affiliate link compensation for products listed below.

 Descaling your machine every few months removes mineral buildup that can affect flavor and damage internal components.
 Many modern coffee makers include automatic descaling alerts or cleaning cycles to guide you through the process.

 For optimal performance, wipe down exterior surfaces regularly and clean the showerhead to prevent clogs.
 If your machine uses charcoal water filters, replace them as recommended to maintain water quality.
+Check out my guide to cleaning a coffee maker to see how easy it truly is.

 Drip Coffee Maker Types: Choose by Features and Lifestyle